biotaphy/tutorials/_sphinx_config/tutorial/w10_format_visualize.rst

 Statistics outputs are saved as matrices, and contain one or more calculations.
 All matrices can be converted to a CSV file, but those with geospatial (site) data may have more rows or columns than can be displayed in common spreadsheet applications.
 The CSVs are still valid, but are more appropriate for programmatic processing.
 Geospatial statistics matrices include:
     * covariance_stats
     * site_matrix_stats
     * site_tree_stats
     * site_tree_distance_matrix_stats
     * site_pam_dist_mtx_stats
+Non-geospatial matrices (more appropriate for CSVs) include:
+    * diversity_stats
+    * species_matrix_stats
+    * sigma_species_covariance_stats
+Site-by-site stats matrix is not appropriate for mapping, and could be very large.
+A CSV format site-by-site matrix could be handled programmatically:
+    * sigma_sites_covariance_stats

 Input: Script parameter file
 ******************************************